Scalable Dynamic Distributed Constraint Optimization with Metareasoning and Application to Continual Satellite Operations: Problem definition

 The same challenges of solving COSP are multiplied when solving DCOSP.
-Solving a single instance of COSP is computationally challenging for most DCOP methods.
+A single instance of COSP is computationally challenging for most DCOP methods.
 Solutions that are linear in the maximum degree of the constraint graph suffer due to COSP instances having degrees $\Omega(|A| \cdot |R|)$.
 We again assume that the constraint graph is only partially known to an agent.
-Therefore, solutions to DCOSP need to conform to this assumption that cross-agent edges in the constraint graph are unknown and to be efficient in computation and communication.
+Therefore, solutions to DCOSP need to conform to the assumption that cross-agent edges in the constraint graph are unknown while being efficient in computation and communication.